 She sought and won $100,000.00 as “fair compensation for the humiliation she suffered as a result of having her photograph used in connection with the `Body Magic’ pornographic movie and related marketing materials.”

 Are You a Victim of Libel or Slander?

-A good piece of advice if you believe you have a defamation claim, is to at least speak with an experienced personal injury lawyer to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.
+A good piece of advice if you believe you have a defamation claim, is to speak with an experienced personal injury lawyer to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in-person) to answer your questions.

 - Defamation Per Se; When Libel or Slander Is So Bad, Do You Need Evidence of Damages Before Punitive Damages Can Be Awarded?

 - What Damages Are Recoverable In A Defamation of Character Claim?

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.

 If you found this information helpful, please share this article and bookmark it for your future reference.

 *Update Policy: “Last Update” or “Updated” means that we may have made some type of change to the blog post from something as little as correcting our grammar or fixing the punctuation to adding or changing case law citations.
 However, it also means, that we have reviewed the entire article as of the date of the update to be certain that our authoritative citations are still relevant.
 Click here to read our complete blog update policy.